Planar Drawings with Few Slopes of Halin Graphs and Nested Pseudotrees: Nested Pseudotrees

 \subsection{Cycle-Pseudotrees}

-Let $H$ be a degree-$\Delta$ cycle-pseudotree graph with pseudotree $P$ and let $e=(u,v)$ be a given edge of the cycle of $P$, which we call the \emph{reference edge}.
+Let $H$ be a degree-$\Delta$ cycle-pseudotree graph with pseudotree $P$.
+Every edge of the unique cycle of $P$ is called a \emph{disposable edge} of $H$.
 Let $G$ be the graph obtained by removing a disposable edge $e=(u,v)$ from $H$.
-Clearly, $G$ is a cycle-tree, and $u$ and $v$ are tree-vertices of $G$.
-Let $C$ be a $c$-flag of a cut-vertex $c$ of $G$ and let $G_2$ be the $2$-frame of~$G_1$.
-A vertex $x$ \emph{belongs} to the $c$-flag of $G$ (for some cut-vertex $c$ of $G$) if $x$ is a tree-vertex of the flag different from $c$; analogously $x$ belongs to the $(w,z)$-flag of~$G$ (for some 2-cut $\{w,z\}$ of $G$), if $x$ is a tree-vertex of the flag different from $w$ (recall that $z$ is a cycle vertex); we say that $x$ \emph{belongs to the $(w,z)$-flag} of~$G$.
+Clearly, $G$ is a cycle-tree, and~$u$ and~$v$ are tree-vertices of $G$.
+Let $C$ be a $c$-flag of a cut-vertex $c$ of $G$ and let~$x$ be a tree-vertex of $C$ different from $c$; we say that $x$ \emph{belongs to a $c$-flag} of $G$.
+Analogously, let $W$ be the $(w,z)$-flag of a $2$-cut $\{w,z\}$ of $G$ and let $x$ be a tree-vertex of $W$ different from $w$ (recall that $z$ is a cycle vertex); we say that $x$ \emph{belongs to the $(w,z)$-flag} of~$G$.

-We distinguish cases based on the endpoints of $e$.
-For each case, we will show how to obtain a planar straight-line drawing $\Gamma$ of $H$ using $O(\Delta^2)$ slopes.
-We stress the fact that all the flags considered below arise from dominant cut-vertices and dominant $2$-cuts.